atomist-skills/update-leiningen-dependencies-skill/README.md

     To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organization(s) and repositories.

-## How to use Update Clojure Tools Dependencies
+## How to use Update Leiningen Dependencies

 1.  **Configure the skill, add a target policy and select repositories to scan for `project.clj` files**